SVGautham/S.V.Gautham-langgraph-MAT496/README.md

 ## Module 2
 **Video 1 – State Schema:**
 Learned how to define state schemas in LangGraph using three different approaches — TypedDict, dataclass, and Pydantic.
 Each method helps structure and organize the data used in the graph’s state.
 I also understood how these schemas facilitate managing and updating the state as the graph executes.
 Additionally, I observed that Pydantic is unique in providing built-in runtime validation, unlike the other two methods.
 Code:[Link](https://github.com/SVGautham/S.V.Gautham-langgraph-MAT496/blob/main/Module%202/state_schema.ipynb).

+**Video 2 – State Reducer:**
+Explored state management in LangGraph using reducers, focusing on how they handle concurrent update ambiguities during branching.
+Understood default overwriting behavior, the importance of reducers in branching, and the use of built-in options like “operator.add” and “add_messages.”
+Also learned to create custom reducers for specialized cases, such as handling None values or modifying messages.
+Implemented a custom example to apply these concepts in practice.
+Code:[Link](https://github.com/SVGautham/S.V.Gautham-langgraph-MAT496/blob/main/Module%202/state_reducers.ipynb).